Table of Contents

-Wireless charging simply means that you can charge your smartphone without cables.
+Wireless charging means that you can charge your smartphone without cables.
 You don’t have to plug and unplug each time.
 Your phone needs to be at a short distance from the actual charging pad.
-Several of the newer phones hitting the market have the capability already built in, while some need an adapter to facilitate the charging.
+Several of the newer phones hitting the market have the capability already built-in, while some need an adapter to facilitate the charging.

 Phones with a Wireless Charging Capability

-Chargespot has gathered an extensive list of devices who already have wireless charging built in.
+Chargespot has gathered an extensive list of devices that already have wireless charging built-in.
 The list is sorted per brand.
 Please note that this will change as new phones enter the market.

 Samsung Galaxy Note 7, Samsung Galaxy S7 edge, Samsung Galaxy S7, Samsung Galaxy S6 edge+, Samsung Galaxy Note 5, Samsung Galaxy S6, Samsung Galaxy S6 edge